vatnid/plover-maajik/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/sammdot/plover-maajik/build)
 ![GitHub](https://img.shields.io/github/license/sammdot/plover-maajik)

-**Note: The information in this README may be inaccurate as this fork is different from the original repo.**
+**WARNING: The information in this README may be inaccurate as this fork is different from the original repo.**

 MaaJik /ma˥ jɪk̚˨/ (孖翼, "a pair of wings") is a work-in-progress Cantonese machine shorthand theory.
 This repository contains an implementation of it for